SukkoPera/Hannes256/README.md

 Then you can pick something from the [Plus/4 World's 256k Support section](https://plus4world.powweb.com/effects/256K_Support): [Future World](https://plus4world.powweb.com/software/Future_World) and [Dream World](https://plus4world.powweb.com/software/Dream_World) are perfect, and [Taurin](https://plus4world.powweb.com/software/Taurin) can be also a good candidate.
 Be aware that these old demos might use specific loaders that are unlikely to cooperate with an SD2IEC.

+Note that some software from that section requires a different expansion (i.e.: *Csory* or something else): that will not work with Hannes256.

 ## Programming
 The expansion is controller through a single 8-bit register at $FD16, whose individual bits control the memory configuration:
 * Bit 0/1: Select RAM bank (0-3)